Kostenkov-2021/enhanced_language_switching-Russian-locale/README.md

     This is a list of the languages to interpret.
 If the add-on interprets a text as a language that isn't selected in this list, no auto language switching is done based on the interpretation.
 No languages are selected by default.

 ## Change log.

+### v1.2.1

+* The russian translation has been updated, thanks to Kostenkov-2021

 ### v1.2
 * Added support for the lingua language detection library.
 This library is much faster and much more correct than langdetect, wich was used previously.
 In addition, it will always interpret the same text in the same language, in contrast to langdetect.
 You will still be able to use langdetect if you need to for some reason, but this is not recommended